The stat they all used? Customer lifetime value , or CLV, which is a measure of how much your customers contribute to your bottom line over time.

 Then, subtract this number from your CLV to find the final adjusted CLV taking cost per customer into consideration.

-When you calculate this number for your various segments, you might be surprised to discover that one type of customer requires far more of your time and resources.
+When you calculate this number for your various segments, you might be surprised to discover that one customer segment requires far more of your time and resources.
 After factoring that into the CLV calculation, you might even find that the segment you believed to be the most valuable in terms of revenue is actually less valuable in terms of profit, since they are far more expensive to serve.

 Lifetime value reports in your CRM software